 Once served the home and office of the wealthiest Peranakan of the era, clan leader and merchant Chung Keng Quee who lived in the 19th century.

-Rich Straits Chinese (known as Peranakans or Babas) lived an opulent lifestyle in George Town.
+Rich Straits Chinese (Peranakans or Babas) lived an opulent lifestyle in George Town.

 All the doors, walls, and archways are elaborately carved and painted in gold leaf.

 The grand wooden furniture has mother-of-pearl decorations and a house filled with stunning antiques.

 Get to know how Penang’s vibrant Nyonya community lives in the past at this go-to destination for Peranakan heritage and culture.